bishoph/sopare/readme.md

 records the input and saves it in raw form to the file "samples/computer.raw", finds the characteristic and adds the word "computer" to the dictionary, plots the results and stops.
-If you run the same command more often, existing entries in the dictionary are updated if a change is detected (learn).
+Adding new words to the dictionary requires a silent environment.
-Learning and adding new words to the dictionary requires a silent environment.
 Of course you can change and adopt the entries manually as the dictionary is stored in JSON format.

 `
 python sopare.py -p -v -o samples/computer.raw -l computer